OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-action-card.md

 ---
 title: Action Card
-description: This constructor allows clients to input their emails for newsletter and subsriptions
+description: This constructor allows clients to input their emails for newsletter and subscriptions
 constructorName: ShActionCard
 ---